googleapis/google-cloud-ruby/google-cloud-recaptcha_enterprise/MIGRATING.md

     specifies whether they are required or optional.
 Additionally, you can pass a proto request object instead of separate arguments.
 See [Passing Arguments](#passing-arguments) for more info.
- *  Previously, some client classes included class methods for constructing resource paths.
-These paths are now instance methods on the client objects, and are also available in a separate paths module.
+ *  Previously, some client classes included helper methods for constructing resource paths.
+These methods now take keyword rather than positional arguments, and are also available in a separate paths module.
 See [Resource Path Helpers](#resource-path-helpers) for more info.
  *  Some classes have moved into different namespaces.
+In particular, classes that were under `Google::Cloud::Recaptchaenterprise` were moved under `Google::Cloud::RecaptchaEnterprise`.
+See
-See [Class Namespaces](#class-namespaces) for more info.
+    [Class Namespaces](#class-namespaces) for more info.

 ### Library Structure